 - The Cow – This custard place was a Reisterstown staple for years, and now a second location opened in Carroll County.
 We’re #blessed.

 - Hoffman’s – People from Carroll County can wax poetically about Hoffman’s ice cream.
 It’s actually a requirement if you want to get your diploma from a CCPS high school.
 My personal favorites include the coconut, chocolate peanut butter, and of course the coffee milkshakes.
 (FYI, there’s a second location open in Hampstead now).

-- Artisan Wine Co. – This place has one of the only al fresco dining spots around, and while I’d be a fan solely for that, they also clean up with their small plates and wine flights.
+- Artisan Wine Co. – This place has one of the best al fresco dining spots around, and while I’d be a fan solely for that, they also clean up with their small plates and wine flights.

 - O’Lordan’s Irish Pub – I’m sucker for anything even remotely Anglophone, and O’Lordan’s instantly transports me to its namesake land.
 Enjoy the building (it’s historic), the interior (dark wood, Celtic details, and some Irish humor), and the crab dip or Guiness stew (all delicious).

 - Gypsy’s Tea Room – Feeling fancy?
 Drink like a queen at Gypsy’s.
 Besides, everyone knows the only thing better than scones is mini scones.

 Bonus in Baltimore County: I’m cheating a bit, but it’s solely because my life is pretty much a quest to find the world’s perfect latte, and I finally think I have.
 Check out the newly opened John Brown General Store (the remodel is gorgeous!) and order a latte.
 Then name your next child John Brown.

 Happy dining, friends!
 P.S.
 My gym is Four Seasons Sports Complex, in case you were wondering. 😂